 My birthday is a password I'm not going to forget!

-I forget everything, and since I started using the internet I have one password for nearly all my online accounts.
+I forget everything, and since I started using the internet I used one password for nearly all my online accounts.
 For a very long time I used my birthday as a password for email, Facebook and even my phone and my laptop, because my birthday is a password I'm not going to forget!

-On day I tried to log into my email account, but it kept telling me "wrong password", and checked if caps lock was on or if I was using different keyboard language, but everything was fine and I still could log in.
-I decided to check Facebook, and the same happens, and by the I realized that all my online accounts were stolen!
+On day I tried to log into my email account, but it kept telling me "wrong password", and I checked if caps lock was on or if I was using a different keyboard language, but everything was fine and I still could not log in.
+I decided to check Facebook, and the same thing happened, and by then I realized that all my online accounts were stolen!
 I didn't know what to do!

-I tried everything I can to regain access to my accounts but failed, until a friend of mine who is good was computers helped me and I was able to restore access to my email account (which I didn't have any security features or recovery methods enabled) as well as Facebook account.
+I tried everything I can to regain access to my accounts but failed, until a friend of mine who is good with computers helped me and I was able to restore access to my email account (which I didn't have any security features or recovery methods enabled) as well as my Facebook account.

-Of course, I now know it was the password and whoever stole my account is someone who knows me and was able to guess my password, and because I didn't secure my email enough he was able to change the password without me getting notified.
+Of course, I now know it was the password and whoever stole my account is someone who knows me well and was able to guess my password, and because I didn't secure my email enough he was able to change the password without me getting notified.
 I didn't manage to know who he was, and I still have bad memory and I keep forgetting my password and resetting it!
+I forget everything, and I have one password for all my online accounts, my birthday